dev-0x0/dev-0x0.github.io/_posts/2022-10-22-file-transfers-part-2.md

 ![serve-file](/assets/img/file-transfers-2/serve-file.png)

-We now have a number of ways we can transfer the file to the Windows system.
-It's important to know the different methods you can use, as sometimes during a pentest, the OSCP, or a CTF, the system has been configured to make it harder for you to transfer files, leaving certain options unavailable to you.
+There are multiple ways we can transfer the file to the Windows system.
+It's important to know the different methods you can use, as sometimes a system has been configured such that some options are unavailable to you.
+Therefore, it's good to have as many tools in your toolkit as possible.
 In this tutorial, we will use the Windows `certutil` tool.

 ### Certutil.exe